Saarhin/LeetCode_practice/README.md

 have a pointer to show the position at which you should insert the next num != value

+# 35. Search Insert Position

+Given a sorted array of distinct integers and a target value, return the index if the target is found.
+If not, return the index where it would be if it were inserted in order.

+### Idea

+Use binary search

 # 88. Merge Sorted Array

 Merge nums1 and nums2 into a single array sorted in non-decreasing order.